Historic Scotland6 Days & 5 Nights

-Located in the heart of Edinburgh, just a short walk from Waverley Train Station, this beautiful B&B has a variety of room types, access to free wifi and en suite rooms.
-Each room is thoughtfully decorated and with it's welcoming hosts and delicious breakfast options it's the perfect base from which to explore the city.
+This charming B&B is located in the heart of Edinburgh, just a short walk from Waverley Train Station.
+The various rooms have been thoughtfully decorated and equipped with modern facilities.
+With its welcoming hosts and delicious breakfast options, this is the perfect base from which to explore the city.

-The St. Valery Guest House is a New Town building situated in the heart of Edinburgh's West End.
+The St. Valery Guest House is a chic Victorian Town House situated in the heart of Edinburgh's West End.
 It is within walking distance of Princes Street, Edinburgh Castle and all the main shopping and sight-seeing areas, including the Royal Mile.

 Driving Time: Approx 3 hours